GUIDE 2026

 • Center the report around the user’s experience.
 Highlight how users interacted with the documentation and provide recommendations for improving their experience.

-• Organize the findings based on their severity and impact on the user experience.
+• Organize the findings by severity and impact on the user experience.
 This helps stakeholders understand which issues need immediate attention and which can be addressed later.

 • Ensure the report includes clear, actionable recommendations for improving the product or documentation.
 These recommendations should be specific and feasible, guiding the team on the next steps to take.